 If an environmental health officer visits your hotel and discovers poor hygiene standards they have the right to close your hotel for the welfare of your guests.
 General cleanliness is also one of the top factors that guests would consider in deciding whether or not to return to the hotel they have stayed in.
 Therefore formal hygiene training of your kitchen staff and staff responsible for cleaning and maintenance is not just a legal obligation but good business practice.
 Underpinning this approach to ensuring compliance with food hygiene standards must be an overall system and procedure for quality standards.
 Having a written document process for checking cleanliness, food temperatures, maintenance schedules, safety and security checks are all highly relevant to comply with a whole raft of statutory obligations.

 Likewise most hotels also like to provide guests with alcohol as well as food which also has to be kept at the correct temperature.
 Therefore hotels need to adhere to the Licensing Act 1964.
 Assuming a licence has been granted most hotels are free to source their alcoholic beverages from whatever source they see fit.
 However, the Act dictates all aspects of serving alcohol such as the cleanliness of optics, pipes and glasses as well as the unit measures which you can advertise and sell at.
 You will need a ‘public room’ to be converted into a bar to serve alcoholic beverages.
 If you’re planning to serve alcohol during mealtimes you will need a residential and restaurant licence which is sometimes known as a Function’s Licence.

-With a wireless temperature monitoring system like Thermonitor there is a far reduced chance of wasted food in the case of a fridge failure or a power cut.
+With a wireless temperature monitoring system there is a far reduced chance of wasted food in the case of a fridge failure or a power cut.
 You are alerted immediately via a variety of methods and know exactly how long any power cut occured, this is useful for yourself and any insurance claim that may persist.